Resources for Students

 Learn more about a career in the business of law.

 The Foundation of the Association of Legal Administrators is the charitable affiliate of ALA.
 It supports efforts both within the Association and our communities to improve the credibility and visibility of legal management.

 Beginning in 2019, the Foundation focused on students as the future of our profession.
 This initiative focuses on the following:

-- Scholarships for juniors and seniors enrolled in an accredited college/university with an interest in pursuing a non-attorney career in the legal industry, including legal management, paralegal studies or other legal support roles
+- Scholarships for juniors and seniors enrolled in an accredited college/university, or those in a master's degree program, with an interest in pursuing a non-attorney career in the legal industry, including legal management, paralegal studies or other legal support roles

 - A presence at college career fairs

 - Seed money for chapters formulating law firm, legal organization or business partner internships